Multigrid Methods for Hellan-Herrmann-Johnson Mixed Method of Kirchhoff Plate Bending Problems: Introduction

-Although the multigrid method used here and its convergence follow from the framework developed in~\cite{ChenSaddle}, this example has special feature which lead to rather difficult analysis than examples listed in~\cite{ChenSaddle}.
-Furthermore, the Hilbert complex for HHJ method revealed in this paper is of some interest independent of the current context and will play a central role in the design and analysis of the HHJ method~\cite{ArnoldFalkWinther2006}, c.f. the convergence of adaptive finite element methods for HHJ method established in \cite{HuangHuangXu2011}.
-We emphasize this contribution by listing the commutative diagram for the HHJ method as follows.
+Although the multigrid method used here and its convergence follow from the framework developed in~\cite{ChenSaddle}, this example has special feature which lead to rather difficult analysis than examples considered in~\cite{ChenSaddle}.
+Furthermore, the Hilbert complex for the HHJ mixed method revealed in this paper is of some interest independent of the current context and will play a central role in the design and analysis of the HHJ mixed method~\cite{ArnoldFalkWinther2006}, c.f. the convergence of adaptive finite element methods for the HHJ mixed method established in \cite{HuangHuangXu2011}.
+We emphasize such a contribution by listing the commutative diagram for the HHJ mixed method as follows.
 Details on the spaces and interpolation operators can be found in Section 2.2.

 The rest of this paper is organized as follows.
-The HHJ method for Kirchhoff plates and the corresponding exact sequence and commutative diagram are present in Section 2.
-Then we construct stable decomposition and prove the strengthened Cauchy Schwarz inequality for HHJ method in Section 3.
-In Section 4, we show and analyze the V-cycle multigrid method for HHJ method.
+The HHJ mixed method for Kirchhoff plates and the corresponding exact sequence and commutative diagram are presented in Section 2.
+Then we construct a stable decomposition and prove the strengthened Cauchy Schwarz inequality for the HHJ mixed method in Section 3.
+In Section 4, we show and analyze the V-cycle multigrid method for the HHJ mixed method.
 Some numerical experiments are given to testify our multigrid method in Section 4 as well.